Meet the Chronicle’s Team

 A diverse team of professionals with experience in public and digital history, African American topics, the horse industry, and archives are represented on the advisory committee.
 They are the ambassadors of the Chronicle in the academic, museum, and equine communities, and serve as valuable guides to making this digital history website relatable and useful.

 The advisory committee convened in-person at the museum in early December 2018 and will stay connected throughout the process ahead.
-(Pictured, l-r: Bill Cooke, Katherine Mooney, Yvonne Giles, David McKenzie, Jim Casey, Sarah Dorpinghaus, Amy Beisel, Ashlee Chilton, Travis Robinson, and James Shambhu)
+(Pictured, l-r: Bill Cooke, Katherine Mooney, Yvonne Giles, David McKenzie, Jim Casey, Sarah Dorpinghaus, Amy Beisel (staff), Ashlee Chilton (staff), Travis Robinson, and James Shambhu (staff)) Not pictured PAC members include Anastasia Curwood, Randolph Hollingsworth, Sharon Leon, Pellom McDaniels, Becky Ryder, and Vanessa Holden)

 Two additional team members offer a balance of community engagement strategies and technical expertise.
 Kate Haley Goldman is helping with the planning phase by leading audience conversations.
 She draws on her experience with similar websites that focus on sensitive cultural topics.
 Michael Tedeschi is a web developer who specializes in interactive museum exhibits, both online and in-person.
 He will help build the internal website structure that will support the user’s experience.